 It is a great honor to recognize Connie Lieber’s leadership in the area of mental health research, her prescient insights about the central role of brain development, and to inspire the next generation of scientists in the developmental neurosciences with this biennial prize in her name.

-2019 Constance Lieber Prize
+2019 Constance Lieber Prize Symposium

 Just the second installment in it’s history, the prize will be awarded to an Investigator under 55 years of age who has made a transformative contribution in developmental neuroscience with clinical implications.
 The award consists of a $100,000 cash prize.

 Individuals may be nominated by colleagues, experts in the field, or leaders of the individual’s institute.
 There is no limit to the number of nominations that may be submitted by a single institute, all qualified and exceptional nominations are encouraged.
 All nominations will be carefully reviewed and considered by the Prize Committee.
-The winner will be notified prior to an official public announcement and award symposium June 19, 2019 at the Johns Hopkins School of Medicine in Baltimore, MD.
+The winner will be notified prior to an official public announcement and award symposium June 19, 2019 at the Johns Hopkins Hospital in Baltimore, MD.

 A letter of nomination must include a description of the nominee’s transformative contribution in developmental neuroscience with clinical implications.
 Nominations must be submitted in English and PDF format, and include: